oturpe/fog-mover/README.md

 ## Directory structure

 1.  *schematic* contains (incomplete and outdated) schematic created using [qucs][qucs].
-2.  *hardware*/*production-files* is the target for production files generated by KiCad.
-No files saved there are stored to source control.
 3.  *src* contains firmware source code
 4.  *target* contains compiled firmware and intermediate files.
 No files saved there are stored to source control.